• IRIS Center

 Web Resources

-This section of the PALS Website includes handy materials for teachers who wish to implement PALS in their classrooms.
+This section of the PALS website includes handy materials for teachers who wish to implement PALS in their classrooms.
 Included is a list of objectives, materials outline, and teacher scripts.
 The resources are in GIF format for easy downloading and printing.

 Print Friendly, PDF & Email